 - You can play games of sequencing and pattern recognition, like clapping and repeating the same rhythm.

-- You can also learn some nursery rhymes that will foster his sequential memory and attention.
+- You can also learn some nursery rhymes that will foster their sequential memory and attention.
 If you use a rhyme that has numbers in it, like “Little piggy”, even better!

-- Use number language to count his toes and fingers, or even how many kisses you give each other throughout the day!
+- Use number language to count their toes and fingers, or even how many kisses you give each other throughout the day!

 - During lunchtime, you can count the food together.
 “You have one cracker and two slices of cheese”.